tborealis/ansible-roles/roles/aws_cli/README.md

 # AWS CLI with config

 Installs the AWS CLI and configures it with the given credentials.
-Uses the EC ecgalaxy.aws-cli role.
+Uses the EC ecgalaxy.aws_cli role.
 To install this role add the following to the roles section of the project requirements.yml:

 ```yaml